Belarusians Vote in Tightly Controlled Election amid Opposition Calls for Its Boycott

 After the vote, Belarus is set to form a new state body — the 1,200-seat All-Belarus Popular Assembly that will include top officials, local legislators, union members, pro-government activists and others.
 It will have broad powers, including the authority to consider constitutional amendments and to appoint election officials and judges.

-Lukashenko was believed a few years ago to be considering whether to lead the new body after stepping down, but his calculus has apparently changed, and now few observers expect him to step down after his current term ends next year.
+Lukashenko was believed a few years ago to be considering whether to lead the new body after stepping down, but his calculus has apparently changed, and he announced on Sunday that he will run in next year's presidential election.

+“Tell (the opposition) that I will run.
+And the more difficult the situation, the more actively they will disturb our society… the more strain they put on you, myself and society, the sooner I will run in these elections,” the strongman leader told reporters as he cast his ballot in the Belarusian capital, according to state media.

 For the first time, curtains were removed from voting booths at polling stations, and voters were banned from taking pictures of their ballots.
 During the 2020 election, activists encouraged voters to photograph their ballots in a bid to prevent authorities from manipulating the vote in Lukashenko’s favor.